 - Tim Jackson

 Yet again we find as in other areas such as the financial markets and environmental issues, that our misplaced trust and blind acceptance in the so-called “absolutes” propounded by the mass media is what keeps getting us in trouble.
-In monetary reform, global warming, the Occupy Movement and the Arab Spring, we find a mass awakening of consciousness that questions existing power structures, existing monetary structures, existing ways of doing things.
+In monetary reform, global warming, the Occupy movement and the Arab Spring, we find a mass awakening of consciousness that questions existing power structures, existing monetary structures, existing ways of doing things on autopilot.
 If we apply this independence of thought to questioning the necessity of economic growth, we will also find revealing truths.

-Is the mantra of more economic growth the solution to our problems?
+Is the mantra of more economic growth the solution to our problems…or is it actually the problem needing solution?
 Will it deliver prosperity and well-being to a global population projected to reach nine billion?
-Tim Jackson is UK’s first Professor of Sustainable Development and Director of the Research group on Lifestyles, Values and Environment (RESOLVE) at the University of Surrey’s Centre for Environmental Strategy and he makes a compelling case against continued economic growth.
+And if so, what does “prosperity” mean when extreme weather is the norm, biodiversity loss is pandemic and when the perfect storm of economic, ecological, energy crisis is like a stubborn storm that refuses to leave?
+Tim Jackson is UK’s first Professor of Sustainable Development and Director of the Research group on Lifestyles, Values and Environment (RESOLVE) at the University of Surrey’s Centre for Environmental Strategy and he makes a compelling case against continued economic growth in modern, industrialized countries.

 Jackson’s extensive work in the field has led to the the UK policy paper: Prosperity without Growth? upon which the book with the same title is based.